department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/presidential-memorial-certificates.md

 <div class="va-introtext">

-To honor the military service of a deceased Veteran or Reservist, we provide the next of kin or a close friend a United States flag to drape on the casket (or coffin) or to place with the urn.
+To honor the military service of a Veteran or Reservist, we provide the next of kin or a close friend a United States flag to drape on the casket (or coffin) or to place with the urn.
 We also provide a Presidential Memorial Certificate (PMC).
 Find out how to get one or both of these honors.

 </div>